k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 1** - Install and Validate Your Docker Compose Runtime Environment

 If Docker has not already been installed on your machine, follow the [Docker installation guide](https://docs.docker.com/engine/install/) from Docker's official documentation.
-Install https://docs.docker.com/compose/.

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
 Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, which are prerequisites for Compose.
 See https://docs.docker.com/compose/install/ for more information.

-If you are using Windows, you must first set up and use WSL.
-Please consult the `Docker and Docker Compose Installation` section below for instructions.

 ### **Step 2** – Obtain the K2view Fabric Docker Compose Runtime Blueprint